Information updates

 • Marcia Munoz (Garvan)

-This news item was issued on 5 June 2022 by Jill Smith, CEO of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-ASCIA is the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was issued on 5 June 2022 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.